-In the realm of commercial properties, understanding the responsibilities surrounding Electrical Installation Condition Reports (EICR) is crucial for both property owners and tenants.
+In the realm of commercial premises and properties, understanding the responsibilities surrounding Electrical Installation Condition Reports (EICR) is crucial for both the commercial property owner and tenants.
 An EICR is a vital document that assesses the safety and compliance of electrical installations within a building, ensuring they meet current standards and regulations.
 But who exactly is tasked with this responsibility?
 Is it the landlord who owns the property, or does the tenant, who occupies and utilises the space, bear the burden?
 This piece aims to clarify the roles and obligations of each party, providing a clear and straightforward guide to navigating EICR responsibilities in commercial settings.

 Introduction to EICR